 headphone mix – a mix created in a recording studio that is sent to headphones to provide monitoring to musicians.
 Also called a cue mix.

 head-related transfer function (HRTF) – a method of encoding audio so that a human ear perceives a sound as emanating from a particular point in space.
 The technique is used by some headphone manufacturers to simulate surround sound from stereo headphones or a pair of stereo loudspeakers.
 Another method of doing this is by capturing impulse responses that relate to sound locations.
 This response is called the head-related impulse response (HRIR).
 The HRTF is the Fourier transform of HRIR.
 The HRTF is sometimes called the anatomical transfer function (ATF).

 head shadow – an acoustic shadow caused by the human head, an area of decreased sound level due to the sound being obstructed by the head.
-Because of the head shadow, a sound reaches the ear turned away from a sound (the shadowed ear) with much less intensity than the ear turned toward it, resulting in what is called interaural level difference (ILD) or interaural intensity difference (IID).
+Because of the head shadow, a sound reaches the ear turned away from a sound (the shadowed ear) with much less intensity than the ear turned toward it, resulting in an interaural level difference (ILD) or interaural intensity difference (IID).
+The shadowed ear also receives a sound slightly later (approximately 0.7 ms), resulting in an interaural time difference.
+These differences along with interaural phase difference (IPD) are factors the human brain uses for localization.
 The amount of this difference varies with the frequency of the sound.
+Also called head shadowing.

 heads out – a tape recording that has been rewound to the beginning and is ready to play.
 For long-term storage it is generally better to leave a recording tails out to minimize print through.